cmheisel/jobs/manager.rst

 Our company culture:
 ----------------------------------------------------------

-* Work passionately and positively
+* Work passionately and positively.
 * Find a way to say yes.
 * Be a utility player.
 * Take ownership.